Dave Kaval

-David A. Kaval (born October 28, 1975) is the seventh and current president of the Oakland Athletics of Major League Baseball.
-He previously served as president of Major League Soccer club San Jose Earthquakes and founded the Golden Baseball League.
+David A. Kaval (born October 28, 1975) is an American sports executive.
+He was the seventh president of the Athletics of Major League Baseball, from 2016 to 2024.
+He has previously served as president of Major League Soccer club San Jose Earthquakes and founded the Golden Baseball League.

 Early life and education

 Kaval was born on October 28, 1975, to Jim and Paula Kaval.
 Jim, a member of the Peace Corps and real estate entrepreneur, and Paula, a realtor and school teacher, raised Kaval in Cleveland, Ohio.
 He is of Slovak and Italian descent.
 Kaval attended Stanford University and received a Bachelor of Arts in international relations in 1998.
 He later returned to Stanford for an MBA and did a national security budgets summer internship for the George W. Bush administration.

 Career

 Early career and the Golden Baseball League

 Following Stanford graduation, on June 20, 1998, Kaval and a former classmate began their trip to visit all 30 Major League Baseball ballparks in 38 days.
 The trip ultimately led to the publication of The Summer that Saved Baseball which chronicled their journey.

 Kaval founded the independent Golden Baseball League in 2003 as part of a class project.
 The teams were run on just a $90,000 salary cap per season.
 In October 2010, Kaval left to become the president of Major League Soccer team San Jose Earthquakes which raised questions as to the future of the league.
 Those questions became answered when the league merged with two other leagues the year after Kaval's departure and ultimately ceased operations in 2012.